-In~\cref{fig:mech2d_spinodoid_vrnn_eigenvalues_errors} we analyze the predictions in more detail.
-On the left, we plot the three eigenvalues $\{\lambda_i(\ol{\ull{C}})\}_{i=1}^3$ of the effective stiffness tensor as a function of the volume fraction for all validation samples.
+In~\cref{fig:mech2d_spinodoid_vrnn_eigenvalues} (top row) plots the three eigenvalues $\{\lambda_i(\ol{\ull{C}})\}_{i=1}^3$ of the effective stiffness tensor as a function of the volume fraction for all validation samples.
 The shaded area indicates the Voigt-Reuss bounds, which collapse at the endpoints $c_0\to 0$ and $c_0 \to 1$ and widen near $c_0\approx 0.5$, where microstructural variability and anisotropy peak.
 The ground truth eigenvalues (blue markers) span a wide range from $0$ to $2,000$ MPa, illustrating the extreme variability and high phase contrast of the dataset.
 The predicted eigenvalues (green markers) tightly overlap with the ground truth across the entire range, demonstrating the model's ability to capture the effective stiffness even in challenging regimes accurately.
-In the middle panel, we show the same eigenvalues after spectral normalization, i.e., $\{{\xi}_{\lambda_i}\}_{i=1}^3\in[0,1]$.
+The bottom row shows the same eigenvalues after spectral normalization, i.e., $\{{\xi}_{\lambda_i}\}_{i=1}^3\in[0,1]$.
 The normalization compresses the wide variation in physical units down to a bounded unit interval while preserving the ordering and relative positions of the eigenvalues.
 The near-perfect overlap between ground truth and predictions in this normalized space illustrates why training in the bounded domain is numerically well-conditioned and stable.
-Finally, the right panel presents a 2D histogram of the relative Frobenius error in the predicted stiffness tensor as a function of volume fraction.
-The intensity indicates the number of samples in each 2D bin, with solid and dashed lines showing the mean and median errors, respectively.
-As expected, errors are smallest near $c_0\to 0$ and $c_0\to 1$, where the spectral gap collapses, and largest near $c_0\approx 0.5$.
-Nevertheless, the mean and median errors remain very modest (around 3\% and 2\%, respectively), and even the rare worst-case errors (up to around 65\%) are still spectrally admissible by construction, i.e., they lie within the bounds.